glfw/glfw/README.md

  - [Wayland] Bugfix: Activating a window would emit two input focus events
  - [Wayland] Bugfix: Disable key repeat mechanism when window loses input focus
  - [Wayland] Bugfix: Window hiding and showing did not work (#1492,#1731)
+ - [Wayland] Bugfix: A key being repeated was not released when window lost focus
  - [POSIX] Removed use of deprecated function `gettimeofday`
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [WGL] Disabled the DWM swap interval hack for Windows 8 and later (#1072)